0xProject/0x-monorepo/packages/sol-meta/README.md

 #### Exposed Functions

-All internal functions receive a public wrapper.
+All functions marked `internal` functions receive a public wrapper.
+The name of the wrapper is `functionNamePublic`.
+The wrapped function signature is identical to the original.

-Example:
+Private functions can not be exposed.
+There is currently no way to test them directly due to the inheritance approach.

+Example generated wrapper:

 ```solidity
     function safeAddPublic(uint256 a, uint256 b)